Our School

 • High quality teaching and learning and staff training ensures that work is suitably differentiated to support the development of reading across the curriculum.

-• All Year 7 students undergo a reading assessment prior to joining the school in Year 6.
+• All Year 7 pupils undergo a reading assessment prior to joining the school in Year 6.
 Identified catch up learners will meet the literacy team prior to joining the school and where possible early intervention takes place in the primary schools.

 • Interventions are delivered by a highly trained team of SEND specialist teachers and teaching assistants.